omnetpp/docs.omnetpp.org/cloud/page6.md

 ---
 layout: page
 tutorial: Cloud
-title: Code
+title: Examining the Code
 generateToC: true
 navbarIcon: cloud/images/opp_docker.png
 ---

-This page describes the code for the simulation jobs, running on the workers.
+This page describes in detail the contents of each used code file.

 ## Utilities

 There are a few things that both the workers and the client need.
 These are factored out into a common module, `utils.py`.
 You can download the entire file